LlamaSantos/react_day3/README.md

 Notice also you're given a few things already.
 Be sure to update the "forge" variable with your Firebase url. ref creates a new reference to your firebase and cachedUser will be the user once they log in.

-formatEmailForFibase takes in an email and makes it appropriate to use as a key in firebase
+formatEmailForFirebase takes in an email and makes it appropriate to use as a key in firebase

 addNewUserToFB takes in a newUser object and saves their info under the ```user``` path in our firebase.